-When creating a New session, the Audio Setup dialog will always appear so you can select a sample-rate for the session.
+When creating a New session, the Audio Setup dialog will always appear.

 Refresh Devices

 This re-scans your audio hardware to provide all the available devices in the Input/Output device menus.

 Use Buffered I/O (Windows-only)

 The "Buffered I/O" button tells Mixbus to use an older ASIO protocol which works better on some devices, including Roland "Capture" devices.
 If you have trouble launching the audio system, and/or you are unable to set the buffersize and sample rate, you might try enabling "Use Buffered I/O"